Samsung/tizen-docs/docs/application/native/guides/app-management/app-controls.md

 - Defining the application control action

   From Tizen 5.5, the `id` attribute is added on the `<app-control>` element.
-You can define the name of the application control action using the `id` attribute of the `<app-control>` element.
+You can define the name of the application control action using the `id` attribute of the `<app-control>` element, for example:

-  For example:
   ```
   <ui-application appid="org.tizen.hello" exec="uiapp" hw-acceleration="on" launch_mode="single" multiple="false" nodisplay="false" taskmanage="true" type="capp">
     <label>UI Application</label>